Estate, trust and will disputes

 Our lawyers

-Our team are all dedicated experts in this complicated field, with most being full members of the industry's top professional body, ACTAPS (the Association of Contentious Trust & Probate Specialists).
+Our team are experts in this complicated field.
+Most are members of the industry’s top professional body too (ACTAPS – the Association of Contentious Trust & Probate Specialists).

 Our experience